Miserlou/Zappa/README.md

 ##### Local Environment Variables

-If you want to set local remote environment variables for a deployment stage, you can simply set them in your `zappa_settings.json`:
+If you want to set local environment variables for a deployment stage, you can simply set them in your `zappa_settings.json`:

 ```javascript
 {